bstadie/bstadie.github.io/_pages/about.md

 Short Bio
 ======
-**I am excited to announce that I will be an assistant professor in the [Northwestern Statistics Department](https://statistics.northwestern.edu/.) starting in fall of 2022!**
+**I am excited to announce that I will be an assistant professor in the [Northwestern University Statistics Department](https://statistics.northwestern.edu/.) starting in Fall of 2022!**

 I am a research assistant professor at [TTIC](https://www.ttic.edu/), an academic institute located on the campus of the University of Chicago.
 In 2018, I completed my PhD at UC Berkeley.
 My advisor was [Pieter Abbeel](http://people.eecs.berkeley.edu/~pabbeel/).